railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

    *Example of a process engaging a new employee*

 You can immediately see things that might interest the HR manager.
-On a single screen she has all of the documents about the selected employee.
-She can then zoom into each document to look at associated documents or the user account in the system.
+On a single screen HR manager has all of the documents about the selected employee.
+HR manager can then zoom into each document to look at associated documents or the user account in the system.